hdlugas/MZsearch/README.md

 --query_data:
   * LC-MS case: 3-column CSV file of query mass spectrum/spectra to be identified.
 Each row should correspond to a single ion fragment of a mass spectrum, the left-most column should contain an identifier, the middle columns should correspond the mass:charge ratios, and the right-most column should contain the intensities.
 For example, if spectrum A has 3 ion fragments, then there would be three rows in this CSV file corresponding to spectrum A. Default: LC-MS GNPS library.
-  * GCMS case: CSV file of query mass spectrum/spectra to be identified.
+  * GC-MS case: CSV file of query mass spectrum/spectra to be identified.
 Each row should correspond to a mass spectrum, the left-most column should contain an identifier, and each of the other columns contains the intensity with respect to a single mass/charge ratio.
-Default: GCMS NIST WebBook library
+Default: GC-MS NIST WebBook library

 --reference_data: same format CSV file as query_data except of reference library spectra.